metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 | December 28, 2022, 00:00:00  | December 28, 2022, 18:00:00  | December 28, 2022, 10:00:00  | December 28, 2022, 07:00:00  | December 28, 2022, 12:00:00  |
 | December 28, 2022, 00:00:00  | December 28, 2022, 05:00:00  | December 28, 2022, 21:00:00  | December 28, 2022, 19:00:00  | December 29, 2022, 00:00:00  |
 | December 28, 2022, 00:00:00  | December 27, 2022, 16:00:00  | December 27, 2022, 08:00:00  | December 27, 2022, 05:00:00  | December 27, 2022, 10:00:00  |

+Before you do time zone conversions, make sure you know the source time zone that you're working with.
+The example here shows you how the source time zones can be different depending on the system that it comes from (original event capture, database, Metabase), but your datasets might not make it so obvious.

+When you make a custom column with a new time zone, it's usually a good idea to name the column with that time zone.
+We promise that this makes life a lot easier when someone inevitably asks why certain numbers don't match.

 For example, you could create **Team Report Time (EST)** differently depending on the source: